Scotland Cruising on Majestic Line’s Glen Shiel (UPDATED 2026) — A Review

 Beautiful Canna. * Photo: Robin McKelvie

-With face masks on in the tenders to shore, and in the wee shops and cafes, we’re welcomed by communities who have had very little contact with the outside world since March 2020.
-It’s a privilege to spend time on the isles and learn about ways of living that seem idyllic — close to nature, indeed immersed in it — but which must be tough to live on in the long winter months.
+We tender ashore and we’re welcomed by communities and what small businesses there are, like wee shops and cafes.
+It’s a privilege to spend time in the isles and learn about ways of living that seem idyllic — close to nature, indeed immersed in it — but which must be tough to live on in the long winter months.

 Beauteous Sky